BloodyFM Blog

 Post-Roll Ads

-Host-Read Ads
+Host-Read Integrations

-Programmatic Ads
+Dynamic and Programmatic Ads

-Sponsored Episodes or Branded Content
+Sponsored Episodes and Branded Content

-Related Article: A Quick Guide to Starting a Podcast in 2025
+Related Article: A Quick Guide to Starting a Podcast

 Best Practices for Podcast Advertising Success